Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Results

 Given the amplitude of $s(t)$ is invariable, the integral corresponds to the number of events occurring within ``windows'' of size $\Delta t$.
 The intermittency is quantified using the scaling \cite{Monin1975,Sreenivasan1997,Bershadskii2004}

 where angled brackets $\langle \cdot \rangle$ indicate an ensemble average across $t$.
-Equation \eqref{eq:intermittency} is defined here using the second-order moment, but the same principle can be applied to higher-order moments.
-The exponent $\mu$ represents how the variability in number of events across windows changes as the window size is increased.
+Equation \eqref{eq10} is defined here using the second-order moment, but the same principle can be applied to higher-order moments.
+The exponent $\mu_{TA}$ represents how the variability in number of events across windows changes as the window size is increased.

-The intermittency parameter statistics are shown in Fig. \ref{fig:intermittency}.
-Results for the truncated distributions in Fig. \ref{fig:intermittency}(b) exhibit a lack of self-similarity.
-As for the box counting methodology, Eq. \eqref{eq:obukhov} accounts for all intervals smaller than $\Delta t$, resulting in a cumulative metric.
+The intermittency parameter statistics are shown in Fig. \ref{fig5}.
+Results for the truncated distributions in Fig. \ref{fig5}(b) exhibit a lack of self-similarity.
+Same as for the box counting methodology, Eq. \eqref{eq9} accounts for all intervals smaller than $\Delta t$, resulting in a cumulative metric.

-Values for $\mu$, fitted using Eq. \eqref{eq:intermittency}, are plotted as a function of $\alpha$ in Fig. \ref{fig:intermittency}(c).
-The curves follow the same trends as $D$ and $\beta$.
-A linear relation $\mu = 2 - \alpha$ is observed for the unbounded distribution and small $\alpha$ values.
-Truncating the power law distribution leads to a departure from the linear relation.
-For larger $\alpha$, all cases deviate from $\mu = 2 - \alpha$ as $\mu$ asymptotically approaches zero.
+Values for $\mu_{TA}$, fitted using Eq. \eqref{eq10}, are plotted as a function of $\alpha$ in Fig. \ref{fig5}(c).
+The curves follow the same trends as $D_1$ and $\beta_{TA}$.
+A linear relation $\mu_{TA} = 2 - \alpha$ is observed for the unbounded distribution and small $\alpha$ values.
+Truncating the power law distribution to represent a finite Reynolds number leads to a departure from the linear relation.
+For larger $\alpha$, all cases deviate from $\mu_{TA} = 2 - \alpha$ as $\mu$ asymptotically approaches zero.